TSDoming/TSDoming.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am broadly interested in applied mathematics and problems arising in physical chemistry.
-I obtained my Ph.D. from Yale's School of Engineering and applied Sciences, in the Computational soft matter group.
-There, I specialized in classical molecular dynamics simulations (MD), and my work was geared towards developing numerical methods to analyze MD data.
-My work spanned questions such as quantifying finite-size effects or interfacial effects on estimates of transport coefficients, and nucleation rates.
-I was advised by professor Amir Haji-Akbari, and coadvised by professor Raphy Coifman.

-Currently I am pursuing a postdoc in Yale's Applied Mathematics department, under the supervision of professors Raphy Coifman and Anna Gilbert.
-We are interested in using wavelet methods to find structure in data matrices, which can then be used in novel matrix decomposition algorithms.
-Such decompositions can have many applications, including accelerating MD simulations.
-Finally, I am interested in how diffusion probabilistic models and other machine learning techniques can be used in the context of MD, for example for enhanced sampling.
+I am a postdoctoral researcher in Yale's Applied Mathematics department, working with professors Raphy Coifman and Anna Gilbert.
+Our research centers on developing innovative wavelet methods to uncover hidden structures in data matrices, with wide-ranging applications in data analysis.

+I have a background in physical chemistry, after completing my Ph.D. in the Computational Soft Matter group at Yale's School of Engineering and Applied Sciences, advised by professors Amir Haji-Akbari and Raphy Coifman.
+My doctoral research focused on developing numerical methods for analyzing molecular dynamics (MD) simulations.
+I explored critical computational challenges, including quantifying finite-size effects, and investigating interfacial effects on the dynamics of liquids, both in the case of estimating transport coefficients and heterogeneous nucleation rates in the presence of supercooling.

+My research interests are broadly in statistical physics and applied mathematics.
+I am very interested in leveraging advanced computational methods, such as those arising in the machine learning community, to solve complex scientific problems, particularly those arising from physical chemistry.

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.-->